mitmath/1806/summaries.md

 An important example in machine learning worth memorizing: <br>
 ∇_W(xᵀWx) = xxᵀ for a square W.

-There are lots of other least squares examples worth looking at in [least squares lecture notebook](http://nbviewer.jupyter.org/github/stevengj/1806/blob/master/lectures/Least-Square%20Fitting.ipynb)
+There are lots of other least squares examples worth looking at in the [least squares lecture notebook](http://nbviewer.jupyter.org/github/stevengj/1806/blob/master/lectures/Least-Square%20Fitting.ipynb)